hjicks/ga-sd/doc/60-github.md

 > this has same picture with milestone?

 ## Adding the issue to a project
-You can add the issue to an existing project and populate metadata for the project.
-For more information about projects, see About Projects.

 ![Adding the issue to a project](github/project.webp)